sagemath/trac_to_gh/Issue 3241.md

 # Issue 3241: [with patch; needs review] cygwin -- new rubiks spkg that builds on cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3241

 Original creator: was